Sifnos Archaeological Site of Agios Andreas

 Table of contents:

-General infoMapReviews (1)
+General infoMapMembers Photos (3)Reviews (1)

 Location: Agios Andreas

-The ancient town unearthed here was Mycenaean.
-The most important finding was the Acropolis or citadel that lies on the top of the hill and is called Saint Andrew Castle.
+The ancient town unearthed here was of Mycenaean origins.
+The most important finding was the acropolis or citadel on the top of the hill, known as the Agios Andreas Castle.
 The excavations also exposed a wall, strengthened with eight rectangular towers that surrounded the Acropolis.
-It was also found that another wall and a large tower were added later and two gateways were opened during the 8th century B.C.
-Besides this, at least five ruins of buildings have been found of which one is certainly from the Mycenaean Era.
+It was also found that another wall and a large tower were added later and two gateways were opened during the 8th century BC.
+Besides this, at least five ruins of buildings have been found, one of which is from the Mycenaean Era.
+The remaining were most likely from around the 8th century BC.

-The town was supposedly built in the 13th century B.C. and was inhabited for a hundred years before being abandoned in the 12th century B.C.
-It was once again occupied in the Geometric Era in the second half of the 8th century.
-The then inhabitants were responsible for the later developments of the town.
-It was eventually abandoned in the 4th century B.C.
 Vessels and pottery from the different eras of habitation have also been unearthed.

+The town was naturally fortified by the steep hill that also allowed for an excellent view in case enemies were planning to attack.
+The double fortification wall built around it added further protection, affording the area a strong defensive character.
+The town is estimated to have been built in the 13th century BC and was inhabited for a hundred years before being abandoned in the 12th century BC.
+It was again occupied in the Geometric Era in the second half of the 8th century BC.
+The then inhabitants were responsible for the later developments of the town, yet it was eventually abandoned in the 4th century BC.

 Map